 - Cleans handguns of different calibers

 Gloryfire Universal Gun Cleaning Kit

-This kit uses solid rods instead of flexible cables and includes two different sizes to choose from.
-That’s due to the different thread diameters of the brass brushes.
-There should be enough extensions to fit any barrel length.
+This kit uses solid rods instead of flexible cables.
+There are two sizes for the different thread diameters of the brass brushes.
+So, there should be enough extensions to fit any barrel length.

-Two needle tip squeeze bottles are included that you can fill with your preferred lubricant and solvent.
-If you don’t have a preferred blend, you can check out our Gun Oil’s and Lubricants Article, which will help you narrow down your options.
+The kit includes two needle tip squeeze bottles.
+You can fill them up with your lubricant and solvent of choice.
 These bottles are stored sideways in the case, but that shouldn’t be a problem if the cap is on snuggly.

-It has cotton mops that match each barrel size, which you can use to swab or to coat the barrel with oil.
+The cotton mops match each barrel size, which you can use to swab or coat the barrel with oil.
 I prefer to send one through with a light oil coating if it’s a gun I don’t shoot very often.

-The included brushes are nylon, brass and steel, so any spot in need of scrubbing should be covered.
+The included brushes are nylon, brass, and steel which will cover any spot in need of scrubbing.
 The steel brush may be too hard for some surfaces, so it’s probably a good idea to check before you go to town with it.
-They’re definitely big enough for you to get a firm grasp on it, but they’re still thin so should fit in most spots.
+They’re big enough for you to get a firm grasp on it but still thin enough to fit in most spots.

 Otis Technology Elite Cleaning Kit

 The Otis Technology Elite Cleaning Kit is the best choice for every 3-gunner.
 It has everything you need to clean pistols, rifles, and shotguns of any caliber.

 This is a very well-thought-out kit.
 It packs an assortment of brushes, patches, and an expansive toolset.
 I would consider it as being a larger version of its gun-specific cleaning kits, with a few extras.
 I would have liked the kit to be a hard case rather than a soft kit bag.